Alluxio/alluxio/docs/en/Getting-Started-on-Cluster.md

 Now, we can start Alluxio!
 In this doc, we will start one Alluxio Master and two Alluxio Workers.

-On one of the node (naming it Master Node), run the following command to start Alluxio Master:
+On one of the nodes (naming it Master Node), run the following command to start Alluxio Master:

 ```bash
 $ ./bin/alluxio-start.sh master
 ```

 Congratulations!
 Alluxio master is now up and running!
-You can visit [http://ALLUXIO_MASTER_HOSTNAME:19999](http://ALLUXIO_MASTER_HOSTNAME:19999) to see the status of the Alluxio master.
+You can visit http://ALLUXIO_MASTER_HOSTNAME:19999 to see the status of the Alluxio master.

 On the other two nodes (naming them Worker1 and Worker2, respectively), run the following command to start Alluxio worker: